 Avoid judgments like “You’re a liar!” or “Why can’t you ever tell the truth?”
 Children often use parental labels to define themselves.
 To them a bad label is better than no label at all.
 At least “the liar” has an identity.
 A label can become a self-fulfilling prophecy.
-Better to say something like, “This isn’t like you; you’re usually honest with me.”
+Teaching honesty to kids works better when you use phrases like, “This isn’t like you; you’re usually honest with me.”
 Don’t ask, “Are you lying?” but rather, “Is that really the truth?”

 If your child tends to lie, confront him squarely with a misdeed rather than giving him the opportunity to lie.
 If you don’t want to hear lies, don’t ask questions.
 If he’s standing in front of the broken cookie jar with telltale crumbs on his hands, it’s ridiculous to ask if he did it.
 Of course he did it.
 Confront him.

-Give your child the message “I expect you to tell the truth.”
+A basic part of teaching honesty to kids is giving them the message, “I expect you to tell the truth.”
 Children should not feel they have choices in this matter.
 Children are not intellectually ready to deal with situational ethics, which teaches: “You tell the truth when it’s convenient, but choose to lie when it’s not.”
 They’ll get enough exposure to this kind of thinking in high school and college.
 When your child knows what you expect, he’s likely to deliver.

-Every chance you get, talk about how important “the truth” is.
+When teaching honesty to kids, talk about how important “the truth” is every chance you get.
 Don’t wait until you are in the middle of a situation when what you say may be taken as preaching.
 Comment on broader topics, such as truth in print and advertisements, how truth keeps life simple (lies to cover lies), and how the truth always comes out in the end.
 Current events and family happenings can be analyzed from the standpoint of honesty.
 Talk about how truthful people are respected.
 Have a look at honesty themes in literature, such as “crying wolf.”

 Children are delightfully honest, but sometimes at the wrong moments: “Aunt Nancy, your breath stinks” or “You really are ugly.”
-Teach the child that if the truth hurts someone’s feelings, it is not necessary to say anything.
+Part of teaching honesty to kids is them learning that if the truth hurts someone’s feelings, it is not necessary to say anything.
 “Sometimes it’s best to keep thoughts to yourself.”
 While you don’t want to squelch the candor and honesty of children, you do want to teach them to consider others’ feelings.
 Remember Thumper’s line from Bambi, “If you can’t say anything nice, don’t say anything at all.”

 “Maybe you just wanted the toy so much that you imagined that Andrew gave it to you.
 Shall we call him and check?”
 This gives your youngster a chance to come clean, or maybe Andrew did give it to him.
 You need to play detective and help him uncover the truth, for you and for him.
 Young children can talk themselves into believing a pretend story if it satisfies their desires.
 Once a child reaches the age of seven he is better able to understand the difference between pretending and telling pretend stories that are intended to deceive.